hch-NLP/Book/README.md

-#Some E-Book with Computer Science and Programming.
+#Some E-Books with Computer Science and Programming.